Inquiry Question 2: How is information about the reactivity and structure of organic compounds obtained?

 Q2.
 A compound shows a molecular ion at , a base peak at and another peak at .
 Identify the fragment losses and deduce the compound (a saturated organic ester of ).
 [3 marks]

 Q3.
-A mass spectrum shows a 3:1 isotope cluster at and 80. (a) Identify which element is present. (b) Calculate the molecular mass of a hypothetical methyl halide containing this element. (c) Predict the corresponding M and M+2 m/z values.
+A mass spectrum shows a 3:1 isotope cluster at and 80. (a) Identify which element is present. (b) Give a haloalkane consistent with this cluster and calculate its molecular mass. (c) State the M and M+2 m/z values you would expect.
 [2+2+1 marks]

 Exam-style practice questions